-If you can find similar work or even a better job in your own neighborhood, it may make sense to stick around.
+If you can find similar work or even a better job in your neighborhood, it may make sense to stick around.

 How Will This Affect My Family?

-Moving is emotionally stressful.
+Moving for work is emotionally stressful.
 Most people live in the same area they grew up in, and moving away can be difficult.
 Ask yourself these questions, and discuss them with your family members, too:

 Don’t Forget to Check the Weather

-This is especially important if you’re moving from a colder climate to a warmer one, or vice versa.
+This is especially important if you’re moving from a colder climate to a warmer one or vice versa.
 The weather can take what seemed like a fantastic move and turn it into the worst decision you’ve ever made.